 Infrastructure and Environment Goal Statement.
 Starting in 2014 build a strategic community and economic linkage between regional project prioritization and the regional vision and goals.

 Strategy 1.
-Beginning in 2014, NMDC will coordinate and facilitate a region wide project prioritization process to inform the CEDS and also build consensus among public, private and nonprofit parties.
+NMDC will coordinate and facilitate a region wide project prioritization process to inform the CEDS and also build consensus among public, private and nonprofit parties.